ddev/ddev-solr/README.md

 | Username | `solr`      |
 | Password | `SolrRocks` |

 To access the Solr container from DDEV's web container, use `http://solr:8983`.

+### Changing Solr credentials

+- Remove `#ddev-generated` line from `.ddev/docker-compose.solr.yaml`
+- Remove `"#ddev-generated":true,` line from `.ddev/solr/security.json`
+- Update username and password in `.ddev/docker-compose.solr.yaml`
+  - in `dockerfile_inline`
+  - in `SOLR_AUTHENTICATION_OPTS`
+- Update username and hashed password in `.ddev/solr/security.json`
+  - in `authentication.credentials.solr` (where `solr` is the username)
+  - in `authorization.user-role.solr` (where `solr` is the username)
+  - (the hashed password can be generated with [clemente-biondo.github.io](https://github.com/clemente-biondo/clemente-biondo.github.io))
+- Run `ddev stop && ddev debug rebuild -s solr && ddev start`

 ## Create a collection